Ram Tahal Choudhary: Career

-He was chief of Gram panchayat in kuchchu village in Ormanjhi.
-Then he elected to Bihar legislative assembly from 1969 to 71 and 1972 to 1977.
+He was chief of Gram panchayat in Kuchchu village in Ormanjhi.
+Then he was elected to Bihar legislative assembly from 1969 to 1971 and 1972 to 1977.
 Then he was head of gram panchayat of Ormanjhi from 1977 to 1996.
 Then he became president of Bharatiya Janata party in Ranchi in 1988.
-In 1991 and 1996, he became member of Parliament of Lokshabha for two terms.
-Then he re-elected to Lokshabha in 1988 and again in 1999.
-In 2014, he again elected to Lokshabha.
+In 1991 and 1996, he became a member of Parliament of Lok Sabha for two terms.
+Then he re-elected to Lok Sabha in 1988 and again in 1999.
+In 2014, he was again elected to the Lok Sabha.

 Philanthropy

-Ram Tahal Choudhary is a well known philanthropist.
-He has established many educational institutions in Ranchi.
-He established Ram Tahal Choudhary High School in 1978 by Ram Tahal Choudhary in Buti Ranchi.
+Choudhary has established many educational institutions in Ranchi.
+He established Ram Tahal Choudhary High School in 1978 at Buti Ranchi.
 This school is affiliated to CBSE, Delhi and comes under CBSE, Patna zone.
-He established Ram Tahal Choudhary Institute of Technology (RTCIT) in 2008 and is affiliated from Ranchi University and is approved by All India Council of Technical Education.
+He established Ram Tahal Choudhary Institute of Technology in 2008 and is affiliated from Ranchi University and is approved by All India Council of Technical Education.
 He also established Ram Tahal Choudhary B.Ed College and is affiliated from Ranchi University.